-With accreditation, the path to advanced degrees in social work became much smoother.
+With accreditation, the path to advanced degrees became much smoother.

-Since 2012, UOG has had an agreement with the University of Hawaii that allows UOG's Bachelor of Social Work graduates to complete the accelerated master's program in a year while living on Guam.
+Since 2012, UOG has had an agreement with the University of Hawaii that allows UOG's bachelor of social work graduates to complete the accelerated master's program in a year while living on Guam.
 There have been 64 students who have received their master's degrees through the UH program, with another 15 expected to graduate in May.

-With accreditation reaffirmed until 2031, UOG's Bachelor of Social Work program underscores its unwavering commitment to educational excellence and professional standards.
-The program places an emphasis on real-world learning and its strong network of alumni and local partnerships create a pipeline of skilled professionals addressing critical social issues in Guam and throughout the region.
+The reaffirmed accreditation for UOG's Bachelor of Social Work program represents far more than an academic credential, it underscores an unwavering commitment to educational excellence and professional standards, ensuring that students receive a rigorous, forward-thinking education.

+Beyond the rigor of academics, the program's emphasis on real-world learning and its strong network of alumni and local partnerships create a pipeline of skilled professionals addressing critical social issues on Guam and throughout the region.